 *Note: You’ll probably recognize the music from ‘2001: A Space Odyssey‘ The music seemed fitting, but I’m using the music without the permission from the copyright owner.
 And is that OK?
 Well sort of.
 As soon as I posted the video I received a ‘Copyright Claim’.
 YouTube describes a Copyright Claim as follows: Content ID claims usually mean we found content on your YouTube channel that someone else owns.
 Copyright owners are the ones who decide whether other people can reuse their copyrighted content.
 They often allow their content to be used in YouTube videos in exchange for having ads run on those videos.

 YouTube also made it clear that this was a Copyright Claim, and NOT a Copyright Strike.
-So what’s the difference? copyright strike means that a copyright owner submitted a complete and valid legal takedown request for using their copyright-protected content.
+So what’s the difference?
+A copyright strike means that a copyright owner submitted a complete and valid legal takedown request for using their copyright-protected content.
 When we get this type of formal notification, YouTube takes down your video to comply with copyright law.

 And another: